 - Applicants may be from any discipline at Warwick.

-English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.
+- English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.

-- New applicants can apply for the Chancellor’s International Scholarship by completing the Joint Postgraduate Admissions and Scholarship Application form.
+1. New applicants can apply for a Chancellor’s International Scholarship by completing the Joint Postgraduate Admissions and Scholarship Application form.
 If you are eligible for this scholarship you will be asked if you would like to be considered for funding as part of your application to the University.
 Please select YES at this point and you will be invited to complete further information that will form the basis of your application for this Scholarship.